 The fourth Sunday in Lent is known as Laetare Sunday after the opening words of the Introit at its Mass Laetare, Jerusalem - Rejoice Jerusalem - and is also known as 'mid-Lent' Sunday and is also 'Mothering Sunday' in many countries including the United Kingdom.
 It is a semi-double Sunday of the first class.
 The distinguishing feature of this Sunday, in relatively modern times, is the permitted, though not by any measure of obligation, use of rose-coloured vestments.
 Rose is perceived as a lighter shade of violet and the use of rose vestments developed from the older praxis of a golden rose being given to female monarchs by the pope on this day.
 Cardinals of the Court of Rome wore rose watered-silk choir dress too on this Sunday along with the corresponding Gaudete Sunday in Advent.
 For the rest of Lent Cardinals wore their 'winter violet' merino cassock, mantelletum and mozzeta (not the violet watered silk of their 'summer' violet).
 This practice disappeared during the 1920s.
 There is no obligation to wear rose and the older praxis of violet vestments, with the deacon and subdeacon in dalmatic and tunicle respectively, not folded chasubles, may be maintained.

-At Vespers yesterday the antiphons and psalms of Saturday were sung.
+At Vespers yesterday morning the antiphons and psalms of Saturday were sung.
 The Office hymn was Audi benigne conditor.
-After the collect of the Sunday a commemoration was sung of the preceding Office of the SS Forty Martyrs followed by the Suffrage of the Saints.
-At Compline the Dominical preces were sung
+After the collect of the Sunday a commemoration was sung of the preceding Office of St. Benedict.
+The Suffrage of the Saints was omitted as were the Dominical preces at Compline.

 At Prime and the Hours the antiphons, Accepit ergo etc., are proper to the Sunday.
 At Prime the psalms are 92, 99 (displaced from Lauds) and the first two divisi of Ps.
 118. The Dominical preces are sung and the short lesson is Quaerite Dominum.